breadfan18/brackets-frontend2/README.md

 - DotEnv (for setting the environment variables in the .env file)
 - Chance (package that helps create random data)

+## Service Modules
+- Firebase Service
+    - Login
+    - Logout
+- Soccer-API Service
+    - Fetch Group Games from 3rd party API
+    - Fetch Group Game Results from 3rd party API
+- Picks Service
+    - Fetch user picks
+    - Fetch ALL users picks
+    - Create Picks for a user
+    - Update a pick for a user
+    - Delete a selected pick for a user
+- Results Service
+    - Create results document in monboDB
+    - Fetch game results from MongoDB

 ## App CRUD Functionality
 - **Create** group stage picks